Creating a Sanctuary for Sleep

 In addition to the above, you can bring your sleep game to the next level by taking these additional steps.

-- Eliminate all electronics (except for those you use to overcome noise): Their blue light suppresses melatonin production and can impair sleep.
+- Reduce electronics use before bed: Their blue light suppresses melatonin production and can impair sleep.
 Instead of helping you relax, lying in bed watching TV tends to stimulate your mind, leaving you feeling more awake, and less able to fall asleep easily.
-The same goes if you use a mobile phone, tablet or laptop in the bedroom (at bedtime).
-Instead of making the bed a place for TV or surfing, make the bedroom door a point of no entry for electronics.
+Consider keeping your TV off in the bedroom, and only use your smartphone for sleep tracking and alarm setting before bed.

 - Use the bedroom strictly for sleeping (and sex): Avoid watching TV, eating, and discussing emotional issues in bed.
 The bed should be used for sleep and sex only.
 If not, we can associate the bed with other activities, and it often becomes difficult to fall asleep.